aspose-slides/Aspose.Slides-Documentation/java/getting-started/licensing-bug/_index.md

 {{% alert color="primary" %}}

-When using versions of Aspose.Slides for Java 23.2 - 23.7 with a permanent use license, a licensing message appears after the license expiration.
+When using versions of Aspose.Slides for Java 23.2 - 23.7 with a permanent use license, a watermark appears after the license expiration.

 {{% /alert %}}